dpaulgt/Portuguese_Bank/README.md

 # Portuguese_Bank
 The dataset is taken from a Portuguese Bank which is conducted to direct marketing campaigns to promote term deposits to their customers.
+The common problem could be that the bank keeps re-calling the ‘‘wrong’’ customers (the ones don’t need term deposits) and it may cause high labour costs and be susceptible of harming customer relationship.
+So, our business goal is to improve marketing effectiveness by targeting the right customers.

+In this project, the stakeholders are the bank marketing team, bank employees, and customers.
+The bank would benefit from this solution where lower marketing costs and less probability of wrong marketing targets can be achieved without the risk harming customer relationship.
+The customers of the bank will receive more precise solutions to their needs.
+However, this solution may have a problem where new customers have no previous marketing records and thus reduce the size of available features.
+Also, determining which category of customer (single, married or divorced) gets the loan easily.